ajithapamula/ajithapamula/README.md

 ---

 ### 🔥 "Driven by Curiosity, Focused on Impact"

-> _“♥️ AI isn’t just my career — it’s my language to shape the future..”_
+> _"AI isn’t just my career — it's how I shape intelligent systems for the future."_

----